How Every State Got Its Nickname

 Tennessee: The Volunteer State

-Tennesee’s nickname, “The Volunteer State” is a tribute to its volunteer soldiers, that much is clear.
-But whether it dates back to the War of 1812, when volunteer soldiers from Tennessee displayed great valor in the Battle of New Orleans, or whether it dates back to the Mexican-American War during the late 1840s, when 30,000 Tennesseeans showed up to fight when the government had put out a call for 2,600, is still up for grabs, according to Appalachian Magazine.
+Tennessee’s state nickname, “The Volunteer State,” is a tribute to its volunteer soldiers.
+It dates back to the War of 1812, when volunteer soldiers from Tennessee displayed great valor in the Battle of New Orleans.
+Later, during the Mexican-American War in the late 1840s, 30,000 Tennesseeans showed up to fight when the government had put out a call for 2,600.

 43 / 50